Lorcanomahony1/Web-application-development-app/README.md

-o    How to run the code
+* How to run the code
 .1 In order to run this code the following technlogies must be installed on your system Node.js
 MySQL Server: The database system for storing product data.